briandconnelly/nicheconstruct/BEACON_Proposal/proposal.md

 cooperators may not be able to rely on the the environment to provide sufficient adaptive opportunities for their long-term survival.

-Previous studies have have typically neglected one potentially major determinant of evolutionary outcomes: environmental change brought about by the organisms themselves.
+Previous studies on the evolution have have typically neglected one potentially major determinant of evolutionary outcomes: environmental change brought about by the organisms themselves.
 Through their metabolism, their interactions with others, and even through their deaths, organisms constantly modify their environment.
 These changes can produce evolutionary feedback loops in which environmental change alters selection, which, in turn, alters phenotypes and their corresponding effects on the environment [@odling2003niche]. **This research will reveal how endogenous environmental change, or *niche construction*, affects the evolution of cooperation.** First, we will explore how selective feedbacks influence evolution as populations construct their environment.
-We then widen our scope to include scenarios where the environment is also a target of selection, such as when symbiont populations modify their host.
+We then widen our scope to include scenarios where the environment itself is biotic, such as when symbiont populations modify their host.

-Because this research requires a level of control over both population and environment that would be difficult to attain even with well-characterized natural systems, we employ computational modeling for these initial studies.
+Because this research requires a level of control over both population and environment that would be difficult to attain even with well-characterized systems, we employ computational modeling for these initial studies.
 However, we expect that the results gained through this project will be instrumental in designing future microbial experiments.
-We first describe the model that will be developed and then detail how it will be used to reveal how niche construction affects the evolution of cooperation in two contexts.
+We first describe the model that will be developed and then detail how it will be used to study the effects of niche construction on the evolution of cooperation in two contexts.

 #### Model Description {#model}